Martha A.Q. Curley, PhD, RN, FAAN

 - Diploma in Nursing, Springfield Hospital School of Nursing, 1973

 Thanks to Dr. Curley’s collaborative research, providers worldwide have tools to assess critically ill children.
-These include the Braden Q scale for predicting pressure ulcers, the State Behavioral Scale for sedation of infants and young children on mechanical ventilators, and the Withdrawal Assessment Tool for opioid and benzodiazepine withdrawal.
+These include the Braden QD scale for predicting pressure ulcers, the State Behavioral Scale for sedation of infants and young children on mechanical ventilators, and the Withdrawal Assessment Tool for opioid and benzodiazepine withdrawal.
 Dr. Curley also developed the Individualized Numeric Rating Scale to assess pain levels in children with severe intellectual disabilities who cannot speak.

 Environments for Healing in Pediatric ICUs